A morning of virtual learning with the head of BBC’s The One Show

 This is a question many PR pros – both new and seasoned – find themselves asking at some point in their quest to tell clients’ stories to the world.
-So, on #WebinarWednedsay, some of the Scriba PR team hopped on Zoom to attend Broadcast Revolution’s virtual live session with head of The One Show, Rob Unsworth, to find out more.
+Some of the Scriba PR team previously hopped on Zoom to attend Broadcast Revolution’s virtual live session with head of The One Show, Rob Unsworth, to find out more.

 Kicking off the conversation, Rob shared how he joined The One Show team just weeks before lockdown, in 2020, and the challenges this brought, before getting into the nitty-gritty and discussing the key principles for landing a slot on the daily programme.